 In addition to crawling your blog post to determine whether you have a specific keyword in all the right places, Google also considers the expertise, authority and trust of your content when it determines how it will appear in search results.
 Online sources can be a good starting point, but it’s not enough to just rehash what other sources have published and give them credit with links.
 If you don’t have a clear point of view or the ability to talk about a certain topic with authority, you need to find someone who does.
 Hopefully that’s someone within your organization, but it could also be a partner or an industry expert who can add context or an interesting angle to a discussion that’s already happening.
 It might also be one of your customers.

-The more you can include expert opinions someone can't find anywhere else, the easier it will be for people to find it — and the more impactful it will be.
+The more you can include expert opinions someone can’t find anywhere else, the easier it will be for people to find it — and the more impactful it will be in creating an effective blog post.

 You might think you’re ready to start writing after getting input from an expert, but resist the urge to jump right in.
 Your first idea usually isn’t your most original.